 My son’s birthday is a big deal every year!
 This year he turned 15!
 He’s our only child, which means he is spoiled rotten.
-Actually he’s not rotten at all and I think he’s spoiled in a good way.
-He’s a great kid and hasn’t shown any typical rebellious teen behavior as of yet.
+Actually, he’s not rotten at all and I think he’s spoiled in a good way.
+He’s a great kid and hasn’t shown any typical rebellious teen behavior yet.
+Birthday party for 15-year-old boy ideas is hard!

 (If you’ve got teen boys, you’ll love what I did for this Boys 13th birthday party.
 Game Truck, DIY Screen Printed Shirts, etc.. )